-The authority responsible for registering a corporation in Israel is Israel’s Companies Registrar.
-This article focuses on the formation of limited liability companies (LLC).
+Israel’s Companies Registrar is responsible for registering a corporation in Israel.
+This article focuses on the formation of limited liability companies (LLCs).

-Limited liability companies protect their shareholders from turning into debtors of all the company’s debts.
-Therefore, upon establishing a limited liability company, the shareholders must pay the company’s debt only up to the total amount of shares they hold.
-In a case of establishing a new entity that is not a limited company, the shareholders economic risk is the amount of any obligation of the company.
+Limited liability companies protect their shareholders from becoming debtors of all the company’s debts.
+Therefore, upon establishing a limited liability company, the shareholders must pay the company’s debt only up to the total shares they hold.
+In the case of establishing a new entity that is not a limited company, the shareholder’s economic risk is the amount of any obligation of the company.

-Establishing and forming a limited liability company, corporation in Israel involves a procedural process, which has several stages and conditions.
-According to the Israeli corporation law, failure to comply with the relevant law and tax obligations required for the establishment of a company may prevent its establishment.
-In the following paper, we shall describe the requirements of the Israeli corporation law when forming a limited company LLC.
+Establishing and forming a limited liability company corporation in Israel involves a procedural process with several stages and conditions.
+According to the Israeli corporation law, failure to comply with the relevant law and tax obligations required to establish a company may prevent its establishment.
+In the following paper, we will describe the requirements of the Israeli corporation law when forming a limited company LLC.

-According to the Israel Corporation Law, any person (including legal persons) may establish a company in condition that none of the company’s purposes is unlawful, immoral or contrary to public policy (Israel Corporation law, section 2).
-The company’s purposes must to be detailed in the articles of association, and must be submitted to the Companies Registrar.
+According to the Israel Corporation Law, any person (including legal persons) may establish a company on condition that none of the company’s purposes is unlawful, immoral, or contrary to public policy (Israel Corporation law, section 2).
+The company’s purposes must be detailed in the association articles and submitted to the Companies Registrar.

-According to the law, formation of a new company in Israel requires at least one shareholder of the company, who may also serve as a director of the company.
+According to the law, the formation of a new company in Israel requires at least one shareholder, who may also serve as a director of the company.

-Prior to registering a corporation in Israel, the company’s owners must choose the company’s name.
-The company’s name can be any name, if it is original.
+Before registering a corporation in Israel, the company’s owners must choose the company’s name.
+The company’s name can be any name if it is original.
 In other words, the name must not be similar to the name of an existing company.
-In addition, the company’s name must not be misleading, or contrary to public policy or feelings.
+In addition, the company’s name must not be misleading or contrary to public policy or feelings.

 The goal of the company – every corporation in Israel must describe the company’s goals in the company’s articles of incorporation.
-The possible goals are: to engage in various kinds of legal activities, engage in any lawful business or engage in any activity except those listed in the company’s articles of incorporation.
+The possible goals are to engage in various legal activities, any lawful business, or any activity except those listed in the company’s articles of incorporation.

-Limitation of liability- the owners of the company must describe their responsibility for the company’s debt, and whether it is limited or not.
+Limitation of liability- the company’s owners must describe their responsibility for its debt and whether it is limited.

-The company’s capital and shares- the establishment of a new company in Israel must include a description of the company’s capital and its distribution among the shareholders of the company, including specific details of the capital of preferred shares, share capital management and more.
+The company’s capital and shares- establishing a new company in Israel must include a description of its capital and distribution among its shareholders, including specific details of the capital of preferred shares, share capital management, and more.

-Additional features- elements that there is no obligation to detail under the Israel company law.
-Including regulations concerning management practices of the company, details of the rights and obligations of the company’s shareholders and more.
+Additional features- elements not obligated to detail under the Israeli company law, including regulations concerning the management practices of the company, details of the rights and obligations of the company’s shareholders, and more.

-Setting up a company in Israel is not a simple process and involves state fee and a bureaucracy.
-To ensure its success, the company should invest a lot of thought in writing the articles of incorporation and matching it to the needs of the company.
+Setting up a company in Israel involves state fees and bureaucracy.
+To ensure its success, the company should invest a lot of thought in writing the articles of incorporation and matching them to the needs of the company.

-Establishing a new company in Israel ends with the registration of the company in the Companies Registrar.
-In order to register, four documents are required: registration request, statement of the first shareholders, declaration of the first directors and the articles of incorporation.
+Establishing a new company in Israel ends with registering with the Companies Registrar.
+To register, four documents are required: a registration request, a statement of the first shareholders, a declaration of the first directors, and the articles of incorporation.